expandoco/expando-atom/README.md

 ```

 ### Basic usage
 Type Expando syntax and then run the `Expando: Expand` command or press `SHIFT+ENTER`.
-Use CTRL+` for expand-and-beautify combination.
+Use CTRL+` for expand-and-beautify combination*.

+> Note: The expand-and-beautify feature is dependent on `atom-beautify` and is only available if you have this package installed.

 The following basic types are supported:
 * `string` random string value